Seen here (left to right): John Langat in action at the 2018 ABSA Cape Town 12 ONERUN and Elroy Gelant in action at the 2018 ABSA Joburg 10K CITYRUN.

 Photo Credit: Jetline Action Photo and Tobias Ginsberg

-If having the defending champion, Joshua Cheptegei and South Africa’s Thabang Mosiako, Phillimon Mathiba and sensation Ryan Mphahlele in the line-up for the FNB Durban 10K CITYSURFRUN isn’t exciting enough, Kenya’s John Langat and South Africa’s Elroy Gelant have also confirmed their entry to the race on Sunday, 14 October 2018.
+If having the defending champion, Joshua Cheptegei and South Africa’s Thabang Mosiako, Phillimon Mathiba and sensation Ryan Mphahlele in the line-up for the ABSA Durban 10K CITYSURFRUN isn’t exciting enough, Kenya’s John Langat and South Africa’s Elroy Gelant have also confirmed their entry to the race on Sunday, 14 October 2018.

-Langat was third at the FNB Cape Town 12 ONERUN on 20 May this year and is no stranger to his opposition.
+Langat was third at the ABSA Cape Town 12 ONERUN on 20 May this year and is no stranger to his opposition.
 With a 10km best of 27:58 run in Appingedam (Netherland) in 2015, Langat has the speed to mount a challenge for the podium in Durban.
 His 33:47 in Cape Town on 20 May came off the back of running a marathon on 6 May (2:14.59 – Skopje, Macedonia).
 Since then, the 21-year-old has gone back into training and has been preparing hard for the Durban race.